michaeltelford/wgit/README.md

 ### 2. Defining Custom Indexers/Elements a.k.a Virtual Attributes

-If you want full control over the elements being indexed for your own purposes, then you'll need to define a custom indexer for each type of element that you're interested in.
+If you want full control over the elements being indexed for your own purposes, then you can define a custom indexer for each type of element that you're interested in.

-Once you have the indexed page element, accessed via a `Wgit::Document` instance method, you can do with it as you wish e.g. obtain it's text value or manipulate the element etc. Since the returned types are plain Nokogiri objects, you have the full control that the Nokogiri gem gives you.
+Once you have the indexed page element, accessed via a `Wgit::Document` instance method, you can do with it as you wish e.g. obtain it's text value or manipulate the element etc. Since the returned types are plain [Nokogiri](https://www.rubydoc.info/github/sparklemotion/nokogiri) objects, you have the full control that the Nokogiri gem gives you.

-Here's how to add a custom indexer for a page element:
+Here's how to add a custom indexer for a specific page element:

 ```ruby
 require 'wgit'